BrandenEK/Blasphemous.Multiplayer/README.md

 First, the server should be started by running the BlasServer.exe program on the host machine.
 Then all of the clients should be able to connect by running the ```multiplayer connect [SERVER] [NAME] [PASSWORD]``` command
 <br>
 However, the client must have a network connection to the machine running the server.
-If not on the same local network, find out how to use port forwarding or Hamachi (https://vpn.net/)
+If not on the same local network, find out how to use port forwarding, Hamachi (https://vpn.net/), or ZeroTier (https://www.zerotier.com/)

 ---